The Nonlinear Filter Model of Stream Cipher Redivivus: Efficiency of Computing

 The computation of $\sym{MM}_{2m}$ requires computing $\sym{Maj}_m$ and an inner product of two $m$-bit strings.
 We discuss basic strategies for implementing these operations which provide estimates of the number of gates required.

 \paragraph{Inner product of two $m$-bit strings.} This operation requires $m$ AND gates and $m-1$ XOR gates.

-\paragraph{Computation of $\sym{Maj}_m$.} The computation of $\sym{Maj}_m$ requires the computation of the weight of an $m$-bit string and the computation of a majority function on the weight.
+\paragraph{Computation of $\sym{Maj}_m$.} From Theorem~4.1 of~\cite{We87} it follows that $\sym{Maj}_m$ can be computed using $O(m)$ gates.
+The approach is to first compute the weight of an $m$-bit string and then compute the majority function on the weight.
+We provide details of the specific approach that we followed for these two steps.
 We first consider the computation of the majority function on the weight, and then we consider the computation of the weight of an $m$-bit string.

 \paragraph{Majority function on the weight of an $m$-bit string.} We start with an example.
 From Table~\ref{tab-Lm-pairs}, one of the choices of $m$ is $m=37$.
 The weight of a 37-bit string is a 6-bit quantity, say $w_5w_4w_3w_2w_1w_0$.
 It is required to determine whether the value represented by this string is at least 19.
 This is computed by the Boolean formula $w_5\vee (w_4\wedge (w_3\vee w_2\vee (w_1 \wedge w_0)))$, requiring 3[OR]+2[AND] gates.
 In general, the weight of an $m$-bit string is an $\omega$-bit value, where $\omega=\lceil\log_2m\rceil$.
 To compute the threshold function, $\omega_1$ OR and $\omega_2$ AND gates are required for some values of $\omega_1$ and $\omega_2$ satisfying $\omega_1+\omega_2\leq \omega$.
 So the number of gates for computing the threshold function on the weight of an $m$-bit string requires a logarithmic (in $m$) number of gates.